tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 resource reservations and forwarding treatments applied to them.

-A key element of the NRP Policy is a customized topology that may include the full or subset of the physical network topology.
+A key element of the NRP Policy is a customized topology that may include the full or a subset of the physical network topology.
 The NRP topology could also span multiple administrative domains and/or multiple dataplane technologies.